 Arrested for OVI?

 Not only must the police officer have had a valid and legal reason to stop you in the first place, but in order to legally arrest you and to ask you to take a chemical test, the officer must have probable cause to believe that your ability to operate a vehicle is impaired due to alcohol and/or drugs.
 There are a number of factors that courts look to when deciding whether a police officer has probable cause to arrest for OVI.
-To help you develop a strong defense on your behalf, retaining a Columbus DUI Defense lawyer from Koenig & Long should be done immediately to provide us with the time needed to establish your defense.
+To help you develop a strong defense on your behalf, retaining a Columbus DUI Defense lawyer from Koenig & Owen should be done immediately to provide us with the time needed to establish your defense.

 When your charges for an Ohio DUI arise from a suspected illegal arrest, you must be able to prove that there was not enough evidence generated prior to the arrest to allow that arrest in the first place.